 Today, we’re comparing two popular plants: Russian sage and lavender.
-Both share similarities, but they’re distinct in their own ways.
-Like many gardeners, I always strive to select the best plant to ensure longevity and avoid any future replacements.
-Making the wrong selection can be both a waste of time and money.
+Both share similarities, but they’re distinct in their ways.

 Russian sage, botanically known as Salvia yangii, is a subshrub species.
 It belongs to the Salvia genus, although this wasn’t always recognized.
 It was formerly named Perovskia atriplicifolia and considered its own genus.